George Webster (American football): Personal life and death

+Disability dispute with NFL

 In 1989, Webster applied for benefits as totally and permanently disabled.
 He was found to have lost most use of a hand, foot, knee and ankle due to football-related injuries but did not meet the NFL's definition of totally disabled.
-In 1998, the Supreme Court let stand a finding by the NFL's retirement board that Webster's disability was not related to his football career.
-Football-related disability benefits are $4,000 a month; non-football disability monthly benefits are $750.
+In 1998, the United States Supreme Court let stand a finding by the NFL's retirement board that Webster's disability was not related to his football career.
+At that time, football-related disability benefits were $4,000 a month; non-football disability monthly benefits were $750.

 In 2002, Webster had his right leg amputated above the knee in Houston because the limb had little circulation despite five previous surgeries.
 He also dealt with throat and prostate cancer in his later years.
-In February 2007, he had a scholarship fund established in his name.
+In February 2007, he had a scholarship fund established in his name, to provide opportunities for former Michigan State student athletes to return to the school to complete their degrees.

 On April 19, 2007, Webster died in Houston.